The opt-in process is the same for the following widgets:

 “Get Started” button is completely bypassed with FB Comments tool.
 After the comment, a message will be sent to you from the Page:

-In order to become a Subscriber, users have to type something in response or click on one of the buttons so their personal info can be picked up by ManyChat and displayed in the “Audience” tab.
+In order to become a Messenger subscriber contact, users have to type something in response or click on one of the buttons so their personal info can be picked up by ManyChat and displayed in the “Audience” tab.

-Facebook Ads JSON allows you to convert users who click on a Facebook Messenger Ad into your bot Subscribers.
+Facebook Ads JSON allows you to convert users who click on a Facebook Messenger Ad into your bot Subscribed contact.

 Let’s go with this ad for example: